jmkcoder/uplink-protocol-calendar/docs/api/classes/CalendarGeneratorService.md

 Defined in: services/calendar-generator.service.ts:9

 Implementation of CalendarGeneratorService
-Responsible for generating calendar days based on given options
+Responsible for generating calendar data for different view modes: days, months, and years

 ## Implements